fernand-o/delphi-better-array/README.md

 Although it was a huge step for deplhi, `TArray<T>` is far behind array implementations of almost any modern programming languages.

 ## Usage:
-The usage is the same of `TArray<T>`, however there are some examples described bellow:
+The usage is the same of `TArray<T>`, however there are some examples described bellow.

+For the complete list of available methods, please check the [source](https://github.com/fernand-o/delphi-better-array/blob/master/BetterArray.pas#L29) and the examples at the [test unit](https://github.com/fernand-o/delphi-better-array/blob/master/tests/BetterArrayTests.pas).

 ### Simple types
 ```[delphi]